Anujaalluri/CEG2350/lab03.md

 ## Part 1 Answers

-1. Verify here that input.txt made it to GitHub in your `Lab03` folder :
+1. Verify here that input.txt made it to GitHub in your `Lab03` folder :  ls
 2. sort input.txt
 3. sort < input.txt > output.txt